t-sommer/fmpy-tutorial/README.md

 # Run FMUs in the Cloud

 The Jupyter notebook in this repository demonstrates how to experiment with FMUs in the Cloud using Google Colab.
-For this example we use `Modelica.Thermal.FluidHeatFlow.Examples.SimpleCooling` from the Modelica Standard Library exported with Dymola 2021.

 ## Getting started